 The main cause for the rise of the Andes range is the compression of the western rim of the South American Plate due to the subduction of the Nazca Plate and the Antarctic Plate.

-Tectonic forces along the subduction zone along the entire west coast of South America produce an ongoing orogenic event resulting in minor to major earthquakes and volcanic eruptions
+Tectonic forces along the subduction zone along the entire west coast of South America produce an ongoing orogenic event resulting in minor to major earthquakes and volcanic eruptions.

 The world's highest volcanoes are in the Andes, including Ojos del Salado on the Chile-Argentina border, which rises to 6,893 m (22,615 ft).
 Cotopaxi, the second-highest summit in Ecuador at 5,897 m (19,347 ft), is one of the highest active volcanoes in the world.

-To the east, the Andes range is bounded by several sedimentary basins, such as Orinoco, Amazon Basin, Madre de Dios and Gran Chaco, that separate the Andes from the ancient cratons in eastern South America.
+To the east, the Andes range is bounded by several sedimentary basins, such as Orinoco, Amazon Basin, Madre de Dios, and Gran Chaco, that separate the Andes from the ancient cratons in eastern South America.
 In the south, the Andes share a long boundary with the former Patagonia Terrane.

 To the west, the Andes Mountains end at the Pacific Ocean, although the Peru-Chile trench can be considered their ultimate western limit.
-From a geographical approach, the Andes are considered to have their western boundaries marked by the appearance of coastal lowlands and less rugged topography.
+From a geographical approach, the Andes are deemed to have their western boundaries marked by the appearance of coastal lowlands and less rugged topography.

 Throughout their length, the Andes Mountains are divided into many ranges by intervening depressions.
 Consisting of a vast series of extremely high plateaus, surrounded by even higher peaks, the Andes can be divided into three geographical sections.

 Topography of the Andes from a Digital Elevation Model